-Incorporating rational choice into a model of infectious diseases leads to different predictions compared to traditional epidemiological models.
+Incorporating rational choice into a model of infectious disease leads to different predictions compared to traditional epidemiological models.
 The key departure of an economic model from a mathematical model is that higher disease prevalence is associated with a lower rate of new infections because individuals adopt more protective behavior.
 Whereas HIV prevalence increases indefinitely in a mathematical model, HIV prevalence is limited by prevalence-elastic risk behavior in a model based on rational choice (Philipson, 2000).

 Three leading studies in economic epidemiology model HIV transmission and are particularly relevant to this paper.
 In a model where individuals optimize the rate of partner change, Kremer (1996) shows that an imperfect vaccine may cause an increase in HIV prevalence.
 Often, economic theory applied in epidemiology focuses on vaccination because it is a discrete health input that has important policy implications (see for example Bauch & Earn, 2004).
-In his model, the perception that a vaccine lowers HIV risk may increase the rate of partner change such that the new infections outweigh the infections avoided biologically from the vaccine.
+In Kremer's model, the perception that a vaccine lowers HIV risk may increase the rate of partner change such that the number of new infections outweighs those avoided from the vaccine.
 Kremer also compares the behaviors of high-risk and low-risk populations.
-At the time when the model was created, HIV epidemics were more commonly concentrated in high-risk populations, such as commercial sex-workers, than they are today.
-Among the high-risk population, the marginal probability of infection from an additional partner is smaller or possibly negative as HIV infection increases.
-Because it is so likely that they are already infected, a high-risk individual can optimize utility by increasing the number of partners.
-The timing of interventions and the targeting high-risk groups are critical for effective prevention efforts.
+Among the high-risk population, the marginal probability of infection from an additional partner is smaller or possibly negative.
+As HIV prevalence increases, a high-risk individual is more likely to already be infected may behave fatalistically, or increase the rate of partner change.
+Kremer concludes that the timing of interventions and the targeting high-risk groups are critical for effective HIV prevention efforts.